 I don’t know about you, but I am an organization and list making freak.
 Having to do lists and getting information, when possible, on every decision I will make is very important to me.
 I had lists for medical school, for my wedding, for classes, and everything in between.
 So for residency it was only natural that I do the same.
 I began this process after step 1 and early on in third year when I needed an escape from studying for shelfs and OSCE’s.
 There are many resources out there, but I will focus on general and Ob/Gyn ones.

-FREIDA is basically a database for residency programs designed by the American Medical Association.
+FREIDA is a database for residency programs from the American Medical Association.
 Before, you had to be a member to be able to sign in and use it.
 I am not 100% sure if this is still true.
 Once you log in you can find your Dashboard which will likely be empty.
 At the middle of the screen there is a grey bar that has the option to go to a search screen and comparison screen.
 In the search area you can look by specialty, area, and other specifiers like visas and program code.

 Once you do your search you can see the programs based on your search criteria.
 Select the program you want to see.
 A new screen will open up which will show you the basic information on the programs.
 Beside the Basic Information tab, you will see other tabs with valuable information.
 Important, right under the tabs area, you will see a caption that reads “Last Updated:”.
 This will let you know when the information was last revised.
 From my experience though, it is not always up to date, so check multiple sources.
 Here you can also add the program to your dashboard or to the comparison tab.